sabof/svg-mode-line-themes/README.md

 bits of text which might have an individual style and on-click behaviour.
 Rows correspond to a number of widgets placed one after the other.
-Rows can be aligned to the left, right, or centered (the corresponding values of `:align` are 'left, 'right and 'center).
+Rows can be aligned to the left, right, or centered (the corresponding values of `:align` are "left", "right" and "center").
 Themes can contain one or more rows, a background and an overlay (A layer place on top of everything else.
 You'd probably want to make it semi-transparent.)